 - Transitional Age Youth, Worcester County Health Department

-The CSA manages Shelter plus Care and Projects in Assisting with Transitioning from Homelessness (PATH).
+The LBHA manages Shelter plus Care and Projects in Assisting with Transitioning from Homelessness (PATH).
 Both are federally funded programs targeting the homeless.
-Additionally, the CSA manages a fund of money provided by MHA which can pay for goods/services for a person in the public mental health system.
+Additionally, the LBHA manages a fund of money provided by MHA which can pay for goods/services for a person in the public mental health system.
 These goods/services should help the individual remain stable in the community.

 Permanent Supportive Housing Program Forms